-- College preparation
+- College or university preparation

 - Course preparation

-This program is designed for International students who wish to upgrade their English Skills.
-If you are an international student and are interested in this program please contact the Centennial College International Centre.
+English Language Learning (ELL) is designed for International students who wish to upgrade their English skills.
+If you are an international student and are interested in this program, please contact the Centennial College International Centre.

-You cannot apply to this program at Ontariocolleges.ca
+You cannot apply to this program at Ontariocolleges.ca.

-- Note: If you have taken an English Test within the last 2 years, include a scanned copy – however prior English Proficiency testing is not required for admission to this program.
+- Note: If you have taken an English test within the last two years, include a scanned copy.
+However, prior English proficiency testing is not required for admission to this program.

 - Contact your Regional Admissions Team member to check your application status.

-- Upon receiving an offer of acceptance, pay your fees to secure a seat in your program
+- Upon receiving an offer of acceptance, pay your fees to secure a seat in your program.

-- Apply for a study permit using your Centennial College offer letter, fee receipt, and other documents required by Citizenship and Immigration Canada (www.cic.gc.ca).
+- Apply for a study permit using your Centennial College offer letter, fee receipt and other documents required by Citizenship and Immigration Canada (www.cic.gc.ca).

 - Notify the admissions team if your study permit application is approved.